-If you’re not familiar with SCRUM, it is a very powerful set of principles and methods that empower teams to deliver increments of a product faster and in an iterative way.
+If you’re not familiar with SCRUM, it is a very powerful set of principles and methods that empower teams to deliver increments of a product in a more reliable and productive way.
 This means using short cycles of development while gathering constant feedback and adapting to eventual changes in product vision or customer needs.

 Modern front-end web development is in constant change.
 The evolution is this area has been so rapid in the past years that sometimes it’s hard to keep up with the new kids on the block while maintaining focus on what needs to be done.